 • Add tomato paste and tomato puree.
 Stir for 2 minutes.

-• Add half of the pureed tomato flesh.
+• Add half of the pureed tomato pulp.
 Set aside the other half for the sauce.

 • Add the rice, water, sugar, salt and pepper and continue sauteing for another 5-6 minutes or until most of the sauce has evaporated.
 It doesn’t need to cook throughout as the rice will continue to cook in the oven.